akhra92/Unsupervised-Video-Anomaly-Detection/README.md

 This repository contains the **PyTorch implementation** of our research paper published in the **ETRI Journal**.
 You can read the full paper here: [ETRI Journal](https://onlinelibrary.wiley.com/doi/10.4218/etrij.2024-0115).

 ## **📌 Overview**
-This project implements a **deep learning model** designed for advanced image analysis tasks.
+This project implements a **Attention-based Autoencoder Network with Optional Activation Function** designed for unsupervised video anomaly detection.
 The method leverages PyTorch for training and evaluation, ensuring efficient learning and robust performance.

 ## **🚀 Getting Started**